stringflux/stringflux/README.md

 This tool was born out of frustration — bouncing between multiple tabs and tools just to decode or reformat strings while debugging or analyzing logs.
 String Flux centralizes that workflow and gives you a smooth, customizable, and extensible experience.

+Even for one step transforms like JSON format, Base64 encoding, String Flux also helps to avoid user to search and choose online tools.
+String Flux can be the one place for all common string transforms for developers.

 ### Key Features

 - **Smart detection** of input type — get transformation suggestions instantly
-- **Flux pipeline**: Chain multiple transformations together and view results at each step
+- **Transform pipeline**: Chain multiple transformations together and view results at each step
 - **Supports multiple formats** like Base64 encode / decode, JSON format, URL encode / decode, JSON to YAML / XML / CSV, and more
 - **Fast and private** — everything happens in your browser